nhsconnect/national-document-repository-infrastructure/infrastructure/modules/route53/README.md

 - [x] Create or look up a Route53 hosted zone
 - [x] DNS record for custom domain API Gateway mapping
-- [x] DNS record for Fargate application endpoint
+- [x] Creates workspace-based CNAME for a configurable DNS name
-- [x] Supports flexible domain and subdomain configuration
+- [x] Allows lookup of a certificate domain for external DNS records.
 - [x] Configurable ownership and environment tagging

 ---